 6. Have your child stay Hydrated

+When your child is sick with a fever, it can cause your child to have dehydration.
+Which is not good for the immune system.
 Make sure your child stays hydrated by drinking plenty of fluids (water, juice).
-This is going to help your child’s body cool down and also keeps your child hydrated.
+This is going to help your child’s body cool down and also keeps your child hydrated and feeling more like herself again.

 7. Monitor your child